 All this frustration is violently brewing beneath the surface because my laptop keeps losing internet connection – randomly.

-In its place, there was a woman who would feel at home in the world of Mad Max as she raged in frustration.
+In its place, was a woman who would feel at home in the world of Mad Max as she raged in frustration.

 It might be a good time to buy a new laptop.